Skip to content

 Fuzzing Tests in Foundry

 When you write a unit test, you can only use so many inputs to test.
-You can try testing edge cases, a few select values, perhaps one or two random ones.
+You can test edge cases, a few select values, and perhaps one or two random ones.
 But when working with inputs, there are nearly an infinite amount of different ones to test!
 How can you be sure that they work for every value?
 Wouldn't you feel safer if you could test 10000 different inputs instead of less than 10?

 One of the best ways that developers can test many inputs is through fuzzing, or fuzz tests.
 Foundry automatically fuzz tests when an input in a test function is included.
 To illustrate this, add the following test to the MyTokenTest contract in MyToken.t.sol.